gearglow/ReptiliaWithATwist/The List.md

-After breakfast, both Elysia and Luna followed Prof. McGonagall (and her 'pretty black hair,' as always done up in a severe bun) to their Arithmancy qualifier, which was mostly - but not entirely - theory at this level.
+After breakfast, both Elysia and Luna followed Professor McGonagall (and her 'pretty black hair,' as always done up in a severe bun) to their Arithmancy qualifier, which was mostly - but not entirely - theory at this level.
 They broke for lunch, chatting with Hermione about it while Ron eyed them all askance.

 "Still say you're mental, Ellie," he muttered around a mouthful of roast beef.

 "Ron, d'you know what you can _do_ with Arithmancy?"
 Elysia retorted.
-"I just watched Luna modify Prof. Vector's spell _in flight._ Granted, it was just a paintball spell, and she only changed the color, but _still._ It was one of the coolest things I've ever seen!"
+"I just watched Luna modify Professor Vector's spell _in flight._ Granted, it was just a paintball spell, and she only changed the color, but _still._ It was one of the coolest things I've ever seen!"
 She grinned at Luna, who beamed back.

 "You monkey-patched a spell _in flight,_ Luna?"
 Hermione squealed.
 "That's incredible!
 I've read that's a top-tier dueling technique!
 It's incredibly tricky."

 Luna flushed under the effusive praise.
 "I suppose it is," she replied.
-"Prof. Flitwick can do it.
+"Professor Flitwick can do it.
 It's something my mother was known for, too, back when she was a professional duelist.
-She was Prof. Flitwick's protégé before she retired to have me and became a spell-crafter."
+She was Professor Flitwick's protégé before she retired to have me and became a spell-crafter."

 Ron, who thankfully had swallowed his food first, gaped.